 Directors are elected annually and will hold office until our next annual meeting of shareholders or until the director resigns, becomes ineligible, unable to serve or until his or her successor is elected or appointed.
-We are incorporating into this AIF the information about the directors who are standing for election at our annual and special meeting of shareholders on May 10, 2013 on pages 6 to 20 of our Circular.
+The table below sets out, for each director, his or her place of residence, date first elected as a director, other principal directorships and principal occupations for the previous five years, as well as information regarding the directors who are Independent, Unrelated to Original Maple Shareholders, a Nominee, residents of Québec, possess expertise in derivatives and possess relevant expertise in Canadian public venture capital markets.